Petriproject/database/README.md

-# This is my basic example for my database skills
+# This is my a basic example for my database skills

 Database type: MySQL